-Daffodil is the open source implementation of a parser for the Data Format Description Language (DFDL), a specification created by the Open Grid Forum.
+Daffodil is the open source implementation of the Data Format Description Language (DFDL), a specification created by the Open Grid Forum.
 DFDL is capable of describing many data formats, including textual and binary, commercial record-oriented, scientific and numeric, modern and legacy, and many industry standards.
 It leverages XML technology and concepts, using a subset of W3C XML schema type system and annotations to describe such data.
 Daffodil uses this description to parse data into an XML infoset for ingestion and validation.

 There are really two different kinds of developers.
 Those that want to embed Daffodil into an application, and those who want to contribute to Daffodil itself.
 These are not mutually exclusive.